terreng/computercraft-streaming-music/README.md

 ## How to self-host

+> [!IMPORTANT]
+> The YouTube downloading code in `functions/index.js` no longer works.
+If you want to self-host this, you'll first need to find an unofficial API to download YouTube videos and update the code.
+It won't work as-is.
+>
+> Self-hosting is not required to use this program.
+Simply use the pastebin command above which does work at the time of writing.

 The ComputerCraft program connects to a web server to download the music files.
 This server is hosted with Firebase Cloud Functions.

 1. Download this repository to your computer into a folder.